10 Public Speaking Myths Busted

 Some public speaking myths have been around for years.
 At first blush, many seem helpful.
 Others, however, are almost foolish.
 And I have no idea how any of these continue to be perpetuated.
 Hopefully, this post will help bring all of these myths to an end.

 Public Speaking Myth #1

 To become an excellent speaker, all you have to do is get more speaking gigs.

 It’s true, the more you speak, the more experience you’ll have.
 But to say that all you have to do is go out and speak more, to me, is akin to saying, hey, if you want to be a champion downhill racer, all you have to do is go out and ski more.
 Indeed, you have to ski a great deal if you want to become a champion downhill racer, but you also have to know technique, how to deal with various snow and weather conditions, and a great deal more.
 You can’t just go out there and have at it.
 It just doesn’t work that way.

 As far as speaking goes, maybe someday you’ll become adept at it.
 You’ll learn to engage your audience.
 You’ll learn to hold that audience.
 You’ll learn to be of service to that audience.
 But learning the nuances, the art, and the science behind it all is going to take a while.
 So my suggestion to you is that, while you’re getting those speaking gigs, learn your craft, practice it, determine what best helps you serve your audience.

 Public Speaking Myth #2

-The same is true with larger audiences.
-Five people, ten people, 25 people, 100 people.
-If you’re just looking over the audience’s head to the back of the room, they know you’re not engaged with them.
+The same is true with larger audiences — five people, ten people, 25 people, 100 people.
+If you’re looking over the audience’s head to the back of the room, they know you’re not engaged.
 And as a result, they won’t be engaged with you.
 Yes, it takes a lot of practice.
 Yes, it can be nerve-wracking until you get the hang of it.
 And once you do, what a difference it makes for you and your audiences.

 Public Speaking Myth #3